Gael-Lejeune/Gael-Lejeune/README.md

   - Cybersecurity
   - Human sciences research and analysis
   - Ai Generated Art in general
-- 🌱 I’m currently learning cybersecurity governance at [@Capgemini](https://github.com/Capgemini) in internship
+- 🌱 I’m currently working in cybersecurity governance at [@Capgemini](https://github.com/Capgemini)
 - 💞️ I’m looking to collaborate on a lot of things, but I'm currently not available enough to do so :smiling_face_with_tear:
 - 📫 How to reach me :
   - LinkedIn : [Gaël Lejeune](https://www.linkedin.com/in/gael-lejeune/)
-  - Discord : Kmaeleon#9143
+  - Discord : kmaeleon
   - Mail : gael@lejeune.pl

 <!---